 DISCIPLINE COMMITTEE:

-There shall be a Discipline Committee consisting of at least three of the following members: Vice President Operations, Vice President Risk Management, Referee-in-Chief, Safety Coordinator, any member of the Board as appointed by the President with the Vice President Operations as the chairperson.
+There shall be a Discipline Committee chaired by the Ombudsman and consisting of at least three members which shall include at least one member of the Board and one member at large.
 The committee is responsible for dealing with protests by and suspensions of players, coaches and/or officials, as well as dealing with other disciplinary matters.
 The committee will meet those involved with the disciplinary matter and report back to the President with their recommendation.
 The President will call a meeting, either in person or via conference call, of the Executive Officers to obtain majority agreement on the matter.

 TRYOUT COMMITTEE:

-There shall be a Tryout Committee consisting of at least seven members including the President, Vice President Competition, Vice President Development and the Division Coordinators for U11, U13, U15 and U18.
+There shall be a Tryout Committee consisting of at least ten members including the President, Vice President Competition, Vice President Development and the Division Coordinators for U11, U13, U15 and U18 and three members at large.
 The Tryout Committee shall set the tryout process and advise the members of such process at least three weeks before tryouts begin.
 The Tryout Committee shall be responsible for retaining evaluators for tryouts at each competitive level (U11 and up) and shall ensure all tryouts are conducted in a fair, objective manner.
 Any member of the tryout committee who has applied to coach in that year or who is a parent of a player shall recuse themselves from the tryout process for their team or player’s tryout level.

 COACH SELECTION COMMITTEES: